Renesas-SST/rz-build-scripts/rz-cmn-srp/README.md

 | RTK0EF0045Z15001ZJ-v1.1.0_EN.zip | RZ codec driver and HAL package.    |

 > [!IMPORTANT]
-> Simply running the script `rzsbc_builder.sh` will tell you the command options.
+> Simply running the script `rz_builder.sh` will tell you the command options.
-> Running the script with `build` parameter (`rzsbc_builder.sh build`) will give you the download url's of the missing packages.
+> Running the script with `build` parameter (`rz_builder.sh build`) will give you the download url's of the missing packages.

 > [!IMPORTANT]
 > Please ensure that you are making this build in an ubuntu 24.04 OS environment through docker/VM/native-OS installations.